Get

 Timetable for Spaying and Neutering Based on Breed

 When deciding on the best time to get your pet spayed or neutered, their size is a useful tool.
 However, it isn’t as clear cut as that.
 Some small breeds e.g. Shih-tzu (females only) do have some increased risks when neutered early.
-It is always best to discuss the current research with your vet before making a decision.
+It is always best to discuss the current research with a vet before making a decision.
 The table below lists some of North America’s most popular breeds and the current advice on neutering times.
 Where “owner’s choice” is stated, there is no current evidence that the age of neutering causes any increased risk of specific cancers, joint diseases or urinary incontinence.

 Breed Ideal age to spay/neuter